Pinch grip tie

 A pinch grip tie, or an over-under bodylock, is a clinch hold and stand-up grappling position that is an extension of the over-under position, but having both hands locked behind the opponents back.
 The hands are typically locked with a palm-to-palm grip, palm-to-wrist grip or fingers-to-fingers grip.
 The pinch grip tie can be used to throw the opponent, but usually the grapplers attempt to obtain a better hold such as double underhooks or double collar tie.
 The pinch grip tie is often a neutral position when both grapplers symmetrically have the same hold on each other.

+Scottish backhold is a type of folk wrestling built entirely around this position, where the goal is to either break the opponent's grip or take them down.